omgnetwork/ewallet/docs/design/entities.md

 # Entities

 - __Minted Tokens__: A currency (loyalty points, cryptocurrency, tokenized fiat).
 Identified by a symbol (OMG, BTC, USDT).
-By default, a token is not backed by the blockchain, which means a provider can only make internal transfers, between the provider's balances and the users balances (back and forth) or between accounts.
+By default, a token is not backed by the blockchain, which means a provider can only make internal transfers, between the provider's wallets and the users wallets (back and forth) or between accounts.
 If a provider wishes to have one of its token backed, the address of the smart contract on the blockchain needs to be defined in the token details to uniquely identify it.

 - __Mints__: A record of each occurrence when more tokens were put into circulation.

-- __Accounts__: A grouping of users and balances.
+- __Accounts__: A grouping of users and wallets.
 It can be used by a provider admin to define logical groupings according to its business needs, e.g. an account for each product branding, each store branch, each sales team or each operating region, etc.

 - __Users__: A user can either be a regular user or a staff user (a.k.a admin) In the first case, it would be someone using the end-user applications created by providers (mobile applications for example), who was added to the eWallet database by the provider.
 In the second case, it's a user able to access the OmiseGO admin panel.

-- __Balances__: A balance identified by an address which is used to group transactions and holds a value.
+- __Wallets__: A balance identified by an address which is used to group transactions and holds a value.
 A user can have more than one balance if needed, and a balance can contain different currencies.
-You can learn more about balances [there](/docs/balances.md).
+You can learn more about wallets [there](/docs/wallets.md).

-- __Transactions__: A transaction is an exchange of value between two balances.
+- __Transactions__: A transaction is an exchange of value between two wallets.
 Transactions are stored in the local ledger using a DEB approach.
 DEB (Double Entry Bookkeeping) is a system where an entry is created and DEBIT/CREDIT transactions are linked to it.
 The sum of all debits minus the sum of all credits for a specific entry has to be equal to 0.
 Summing up all credit transactions minus all debit transactions for a specific balance address and token symbol gives the balance of that address.

 - __Access Key__: An identifying pair of keys (access/secret) used by a provider's server application to communicate with eWallet.
 A combination is used here instead of a single key to prevent timing- based attacks.